ovaughan/Codility-Challenges-C-/README.md

 # Codility-Challenges-C-
 My solutions to the programming challenges set by codility.com.
 Solutions are written in C.
-All programs pass the Codility challenges with 100% correctness and 100% perormance.
+All programs pass the Codility challenges with 100% correctness and 100% performance.

 Some of the solutions are fully executable C programs.
 These should be executed in the command line.
 In some cases extra arguments are needed.